Marilyn Hartman

 Marilyn Hartman (born 1951 or 1952), known as the Serial Stowaway, is an American woman known for stowing away on at least 22 commercial airline flights since 2014.
-She has been widely dubbed a "real-life Ada Quonsett" after the infamous "harmless little old lady and habitual stowaway" character, played by Helen Hayes, from the classic 1970 movie "Airport".
+She has been widely dubbed a "real-life Ada Quonsett" after the infamous "harmless little old lady and habitual stowaway" character, played by Helen Hayes, from the 1970 movie Airport.

 Hartman's attorneys said in 2021 that she is mentally ill and that her stowaway conduct is a compulsive behavior.
 Hartman is homeless and believes a worldwide conspiracy, operating with the permission of Barack Obama, has spent decades harassing her and that it triggers a "fight or flight" response that compels her to "get on a plane to go away."
 In March 2022, Hartman pleaded guilty in Cook County Court to felony counts of criminal trespass and escape from electronic monitoring and was sentenced to 42 months in prison.

 History

 Hartman has stowed away, or attempted to do so, on at least 22 commercial flights from airports across the US; of the incidents, eight occurred in Chicago-area airports.
 In a 2021 interview, Hartman said that she had boarded flights without a ticket at least 30 times, and that her first successful stowaway flights were to Copenhagen and Paris.
 Her first documented attempt was in February 2014, when she successfully passed San Francisco International Airport (SFO) security and boarded a flight to Hawaii; she was apprehended after the real ticket-holder arrived on board.
 Three days later, she made another attempt at SFO but was stopped at the security checkpoint.
 Two days later, she was discovered at SFO with another person's discarded boarding pass.

 On August 4, 2014, Hartman boarded a flight from Mineta San Jose International Airport to Los Angeles International Airport without a ticket.
 Flight attendants detected her upon landing in Los Angeles, and Hartman was arrested and charged with trespassing.

 On February 9, 2015, Hartman flew from Minnesota to Jacksonville, Florida without a ticket.
 She was arrested in Jacksonville after checking into a hotel under another person's name when that person arrived at the hotel.
 She was charged with fraud by impersonation and other crimes.
 In February 2016, she pleaded guilty to trespassing but served less than a year in jail.
 At the time, Hartman was living in a mental health facility in Chicago's Near North Side.